-It may sound simple, but we seldom follow the logic of this principle.
+Tolle Causam, or Treat the Cause, may sound simple, but we seldom follow the logic of this principle.
 If you have a headache and you take an Advil, was it because you were Advil deficient?
 Probably not.
 The headache went away, but only because you stopped the inflammatory cascade that was trying to alert you that something was wrong.
-There are of course dozens of reason why you may have had a headache, but the lack of Advil was not it.
+There are of course dozens of reason why you may have had a headache, but the lack of Advil was not one of them.

 If someone is anemic due to low iron, no amount calcium can fix it.
 Only iron can correct the problem.
 Why attempt anything else?
 Simple, but true.

-So, treating the cause is both easy and difficult.
-If we cannot find the cause, it is impossible to treat the cause of course.
-However, when this happens, we still can stimulate the body and do treatments that affect the whole person and improve overall health and vitality.
-We can still look at restoring the body back to its design and function.
-Which is what we will be talking about next time.
+So, treating the cause is both easy and complex.
+If we cannot find the cause, it is impossible to treat the cause.
+When this happens, however, we still can stimulate the body and do treatments that affect the whole person and improve overall health and vitality.